 - CHALLENGE – seeing challenge as an opportunity

 We all have fight or flight instincts.
 Deliberately test yourself in unfamiliar and seemingly scary situations.
 I walked 26 miles in a day across the Yorkshire Three Peaks last summer.
-Three-quarters of the way round, I didn’t think I’d make it and wanted to stop.
+Three-quarters of the way around, I didn’t think I’d make it and wanted to stop.

 Three things helped me to overcome the tiredness, dizziness, aches and pains: achieving something on my bucket list (inspiring goal); the encouragement of my daughters walking with me (support); and the opportunity to be mindful by focusing on all of my senses (self-awareness) – the beautiful scenery, the sound of the wind, the sensation of wet clothing on my skin, the feel of my boots in each step.
 From trudging on auto-pilot to being awake, energised and appreciative of my surroundings, the pleasures outweighing the pain.